-- One pair cross-trainers, running shoes and/or sandals for Kathmandu and in camp
+- One pair of cross-trainers, running shoes, and/or sandals for Kathmandu and in camp

 - One pair down booties (optional but convenient)

-- Two pair med-heavy poly or wool socks
+- Two pairs of med-heavy poly or wool socks

-- Two Pair of liner socks.
+- Two Pairs of liner socks.
 Polypropylene or wool

-- Two pair lightweight trekking socks, poly or wool
+- Two pairs of lightweight trekking socks, poly or wool

 - Light Merino wool or cotton socks for in town